gunthercox/ChatterBot/readme.md

 Logic adapters determine how ChatterBot selects responces to input statements.

-### `EngramAdapter`
+### `ClosestMatchAdapter`

 ```
-"chatterbot.adapters.logic.EngramAdapter"
+"chatterbot.adapters.logic.ClosestMatchAdapter"
 ```

-The engram adapter selects a response based on the closest know match to a given statement.
+The `ClosestMatchAdapter` selects a response based on the closest know match to a given statement.

 # Examples